Back to Blog

 How to Build a Personal Brand That Gets You Noticed (Even If You Hate Self-Promotion)

-Here is the uncomfortable truth about personal branding: your competence is invisible if no one knows about it.
+Here is the uncomfortable truth about personal branding that most career coaches won't tell you: your competence is invisible if no one knows about it.

-Mid-career professionals are often the most qualified people in the room — and the least visible.
+Mid-career professionals are often the most qualified people in the room and the least visible.
 They have spent years delivering results, building expertise, and developing skills that AI cannot replicate.
 But they have not told anyone about it.
 Their LinkedIn profile reads like a job description.
 Their contributions are buried in team accomplishments.
+Their expertise exists only inside their organization, known only to the people who work directly with them.

 What Is a Personal Brand, Really?

-A personal brand is the answer to one question: What do people say about you when you are not in the room?
-It is the intersection of your unique expertise, your distinctive perspective, and your consistent presence.
+A personal brand is not a logo, a color scheme, or a carefully curated Instagram feed.
+It is the answer to one question: What do people say about you when you are not in the room?

 The 7 Signs Your Personal Brand Is Invisible

-3. You are not being asked to speak, present, or contribute
+3. You are not being asked to speak, present, or contribute.
+When your expertise is visible, opportunities come to you.
+When it is not, you have to chase them.

-6. You are not being considered for roles you are qualified for
+6. You are not being considered for roles you are qualified for.
+Invisible professionals are overlooked for opportunities they deserve.

-How to Build a Personal Brand That Works
+How to Build a Personal Brand That Actually Works

 Step 1: Define Your Zone of Genius